-Another important function of the cervix is during child birth, when the cervix dilates or widens to allow the passage of the foetus from the uterus to the vagina.
+According to cervicalspondylosiscure.com ,"another important function of the cervix is during child birth, when the cervix dilates or widens to allow the passage of the foetus from the uterus to the vagina.
 Globally, the incidence of cervical cancer is 5 lakh new cases every year, and India accounts for 27% of those.
-In urban areas it forms 40% of all cancers and in rural 60%.
+In urban areas it forms 40% of all cancers and in rural 60%."

 Cervical Cancer Causes: Although the exact causes of cervical cancer are not known, several risk factor are linked with diseases.